 It was no mistake.

-And that crash was an avalanche in the closet.
+And that crash I just heard?
+It was an avalanche in the closet.

-Out fell dreams from decades past.
-There we stood, the three of us: the old battered, frayed idealism, facing the woman of a certain ageand a watching calendar, a silent witness.
+Out fell dreams of decades past.
+There we stood, the three of us: the battered and frayed idealism, facing the woman of a certain age and the calendar - watching.
+A silent witness to unfulfilled dreams.

 No one person can save the world.

 The world does not, in fact, need saving, we humans do.
 We are cause and effect.
 Poverty, hunger, war, bigotry, species extinction, environmental destruction, climate change, we have accomplished all of it, together.
 We can’t change it back – but maybe can we make it better.
 Together.

 In 2016 the world saw 1,235 million people travel

 USD 2,306 Billion was spent directly (USD 7,613 billion including transportation)

 In 2017 the number of travelers rose to 1323 million people (Statistics: WTTC Global Economic Impact & Issues Report 2017)